Boats are very strange to people who never been on one or drove one before.

 Boats been doing just fine without brakes, and while I love it for the Sea-Doo Switch, I will admit it’s not needed.

-For me, it’s not the ability to stop quicker that makes the Sea-Doo iBR system so great, but instead the control it gives you at the dock.
-The Sea-Doo Switch uses triggers for the forward, neutral and reverse.
-Flipping the triggers back and forth gives you the confidence to put the boat wherever you want, and far easier to understand than any other boat.
+For me, what makes the Sea-Doo iBR system outstanding is not just the ability to stop more quickly, but the control it provides at the dock.
+The Sea-Doo Switch employs triggers for forward, neutral, and reverse.
+Alternating between these triggers instills confidence in placing the boat precisely where you want.
+It’s far more intuitive than any other boat system.

 Other boats require many quick movements in long strokes, but everything is contained in the Sea-Doo iBR system at your fingertips.
 It really is something else and may get scoffed at by other boaters, but it’s a real game-changer to regular people.